namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 10/1/24
+- Working on bug fixes and improvements for 2017

 ### 9/30/24
-- Will be back on 2017 today
+- Continued working on 2017

 ### 9/27/24
 - PTO